-Function: To serve as the Appeal Board for cases heard by the Integrity Board.
-At the discretion of the Dean of Students and Vice President for Student Affairs or the Dean of the Faculty/Vice President for Academic Affairs, the Board of Appeals may review cases heard by the Integrity Board and the Administrative Hearing Board.
+Function: To serve as the Appeal Board for cases heard by the Administrative Hearing Board.
+At the discretion of the Dean of the Faculty/Vice President for Academic Affairs, the Board of Appeals may review cases heard by the Administrative Hearing Board.
 Appeals will be considered on the following grounds: (a) a procedural error occurred that significantly impacted the outcome of the hearing (e.g., substantiated basis, material deviation from established procedures, etc.); (b) to consider new evidence, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction; or (c) the sanctions imposed are substantially outside the guidelines set by the College for this type of violation or the cumulative conduct report of the respondent.